 Use on Proposals or Consulting Deliverables

 Contractors may not use the FDA logo on proposals or consulting deliverables.

-If a contractor deliverable in digital (camera-ready) format, or other reproducible copy, for the express purpose of being an FDA publication for FDA distribution to the public; then, and only then, may the contractor affix the FDA logo, under the direction and guidance of the FDA project officer and as approved by the Office of the Commissioner.
+If a contractor deliverable in digital format, or other reproducible copy, for the express purpose of being an FDA publication or digital product for FDA distribution to the public; then, and only then, may the contractor affix the FDA logo, under the direction and guidance of the FDA project officer and as approved by the Office of the Commissioner.